Applying for Financial Assistance

 How am I considered for a TCNJ scholarship?

-You must complete an application to be considered for a TCNJ scholarship. http://admissions.tcnj.edu/apply
+You must complete an admissions application to be considered for a TCNJ scholarship.
+There is no separate application for scholarships.

 Is merit-based assistance at TCNJ administered by the Office of Student Financial Assistance?